DC Universe (franchise): Chapter One: Gods and Monsters

 Gunn said The Flash would "reset" the DCEU continuity, making the DCU a "soft reboot" that retains certain cast members and elements of the DCEU while replacing others.
 Gunn and Safran primarily selected the elements that are carried over based on actors.
 The pair expected characters to be portrayed by the same actors across mediums, including animation.
 They said Viola Davis (Amanda Waller) and John Cena (Peacemaker) would reprise their The Suicide Squad and Peacemaker roles in the DCU, and a "rough memory" of those projects would remain.
 Specific moments from the DCEU are deemed to be canon to the DCU if they are directly referenced in a DCU project.
 In addition to Davis and Cena, there was potential for DCEU actors Jason Momoa, Gal Gadot (Wonder Woman), Ezra Miller (the Flash), and Zachary Levi (Shazam) to also reprise their roles in the DCU, but decisions on those characters had not been made by January 2023.
 No actor would be playing multiple characters, so if Momoa were cast as Lobo he would not portray Aquaman in the DCU as well; Momoa was later cast as Lobo for the DCU.
 Gunn added that the then-upcoming DCEU film Blue Beetle (2023) was disconnected from previous DCEU entries and could connect to the DCU, which was reiterated by the film's director Ángel Manuel Soto, who said it was part of future DCU plans.
 Gunn and Safran soon clarified that Xolo Maridueña's Jaime Reyes / Blue Beetle would continue in the DCU but the film itself would stand on its own.
 In July 2023, following the commercial failure of the DCEU film Shazam!
 Fury of the Gods, Levi cast doubt on his return in the DCU.
 The next month, Gadot said she would be developing a new Wonder Woman film with Gunn and Safran, but this was soon reported not to be the case.
-No decision had been made on if Gadot would be reprising her role in the DCU.
+No decision had been made on whether Gadot would be reprising her role in the DCU.
+Despite this, Gadot later reaffirmed that Gunn and Safran had informed her that they would develop a third film together, and expressed her feeling that DC Studios's transition to the DCU and Jenkins's departure were not "handled elegantly".
+She confirmed that she would subsequently not return for another Wonder Woman film.
 Variety reported in October 2023 that no actors from Snyder's DCEU films would reprise their roles in the DCU.